RedBellPepperoni/SaltnPepperOpenGl/README.md

-# AI Navigation Project (AI behavior)
+# Game Integration Project (Sprint 1)

-This projects deals with the Differnt AI bagent behaviours
+This projects deals with the basic setup for the game "Dead Energy"

 # Building Notes :